 The 2012 NHL All-Star Game will be hosted by the Ottawa Senators.
 The event logo was unveiled in September.
 It's not clear if the same "fantasy team" format from 2011 will be used in Ottawa.
 For what it's worth, no All-Star uniform set has been worn more than once since 2000 and 2001.

 The league has yet to make an announcement regarding the hosts of the annual outdoor games.
-It's rumored the Philadelphia Flyers could host the Winter Classic on New Year's Day 2012, possibly against the New York Rangers.
+It's been widely rumored the Philadelphia Flyers will host the Winter Classic on the day after New Year's 2012, against the New York Rangers.
 That would be unfortunate for jersey junkies as both teams already have retro uniforms.

-At this time, there are no changes anticipated for the Ducks, Bruins, Flames, Hurricanes, Blackhawks, Avalanche, Blue Jackets, Red Wings, Wild, Canadiens, Devils, Flyers, Blues, Sharks, Canucks, or Capitals.
+At this time, there are no changes expected for the Ducks, Bruins, Flames, Hurricanes, Avalanche, Blue Jackets, Red Wings, Wild, Canadiens, Devils, Flyers, Blues, Sharks, Canucks, or Capitals.

-That wraps up the third edition of NHL JerseyWatch 2011.
-More updates will come over the summer as we'll likely see editions every month.
+And that's the fifth edition of NHL JerseyWatch 2011 all wrapped up.
+More updates will continue over the summer as a handful of teams still have new stuff to show us.
 But as always, keep an eye on the blog for the newest information.